Type: Resource:

 ADHD Parent Support Group

-A 4-week support group empowering parents of children with ADHD to navigate challenges, build effective strategies, and foster stronger family connections.
+A 4-week group for parents of kids with ADHD, focusing on overcoming challenges, learning strategies, and enhancing family connections.

 Group Type: Support Group